Special procedural guarantees

 Adequate support during the interview

-Examples of measures given in the guideline include prolonging the procedure to allow time for the applicant to put forward their claims; choosing a suitable residence for the applicant; as well as flagging medical care needs to the health authorities.
+Examples of measures given in an internal guideline regarding vulnerable applicants and applicants with special needs include prolonging the procedure to allow time for the applicant to put forward their claims; choosing a suitable residence for the applicant; as well as flagging medical care needs to the health authorities.
 It is stressed that employees of the Agency should refrain from making any medical assessment but that they should note what the applicant states about their medical condition.
 If the applicant states they have suffered torture then the veracity of that statement must not be investigated by agency employees.
 A suitable measure in such cases can be to lengthen the time for the procedure and, if necessary, book a medico-legal investigation.[2]

 Persons with special needs are generally channelled in the regular procedure, in particular where there are indications that an age assessment is needed or indications of human trafficking, torture, or issues of sexual orientation or gender identity.
 If special reports are needed to verify trauma of various kinds, the Migration Agency can grant an extension of the normal procedure time to accommodate this need and to collect additional documentation.